Bulls down Hornets for third consecutive victory

 Bulls reserves notched 46 points, led by Garrett Temple’s 15 and Otto Porter Jr.’s 13.

-Chicago led 61-53 at halftime, aided by LaVine’s 16 points and the team’s 38-16 edge on points in the paint.
+Chicago led 61-53 at halftime, aided by LaVine’s 15 points and the team’s 38-16 edge in points in the paint.
 Graham had 22 points in the first half, but backcourt mate Rozier was scoreless.

-The Hornets trailed 95-83 going to the final quarter.
+The Hornets trailed 95-83 going into the final quarter.
 Hayward’s 17 third-quarter points helped Charlotte stay within range.

 Charlotte was within 103-97 before Markkanen’s 3-pointer midway through the fourth quarter.
 That came when the Hornets went into a stretch of 0-for-7 shooting from the field.

-Note: EditorsNote: Fixed LaVine’s points at half in 8th graf